 Source: Salary.com, Payscale

 One of the best things about computer science and computer engineering is that both open doors to vast career options.
 Jobs are available in practically every industry using technology.
 Both degrees are also exciting, especially if you choose the one that appeals to you more.
 If you are more into software than hardware, then computer science may serve you well.
 On the other hand, if hardware interests you more than software does, then computer engineering may prove to be the better choice.

-Computer science positions are plentiful and there are many interesting jobs available to computer science degree-holders (Law cited by Kowarski, 2019).
+Computer science careers are plentiful and there are many interesting jobs available to computer science degree-holders (Law cited by Kowarski, 2019).
 Below are some of the in-demand jobs where a computer science degree is a major asset:

 While the most common path for computer science degree-holders is becoming a software developer, there are actually many career paths that students and graduates can choose from.
 As many companies deal with computational processes, computer science jobs are always available.

 Successful computer engineering graduates acquire the knowledge and skills typically required in the fields of consumer electronics, telecommunications, and even biomedicine.
 The most common career paths, however, are in the information technology industry.
 Below are some of the popular jobs awaiting computer engineering graduates:

 In general, computer engineers who prefer working in the field or a lab may choose to focus on either hardware or network systems: their design, development, management, and maintenance.
 However, they can also apply their education to software engineering.
 In fact, some even end up as senior PHP developers, software developers, and the like.
 Because of this, computer engineers have a wealth of opportunities to choose from in this digital world.